jfief22/cs312-minecraft-aws/README.md

 Provisions and configures a Minecraft Java Edition server on AWS using Terraform and Ansible.
 The entire pipeline runs from a single command.
 No clicks in the AWS Management Console are required after credentials are configured.

-This repository is the Part 2 deliverable for CS312 (Systems Administration) at Oregon State University.
+This repository is the Part 2 deliverable for CS312.
 It builds on the manual Part 1 setup by replacing every console click with infrastructure-as-code.

 ## Background